 1. Plan and research ahead of time

-Read reviews on Google, Yelp (mostly helpful if you’re visiting the U.S.), Facebook and download the MindBody Connect app, which most yoga studios around the world use for scheduling and class sign-ups.
+Read reviews on Google (tip: just type “yoga studios near me” into the search bar), Yelp (mostly helpful if you’re visiting the U.S.), Facebook and download the MindBody Connect app, which most yoga studios around the world use for scheduling and class sign-ups.
 If you end up booking a class through the app don’t forget to leave a review afterwards for future traveling yogis also!

 2. Take advantage of new student offers and community classes

 Did you know?
 Most studios offer discounted introductory rates for new students, either for a set number of classes (e.g. 3 visits for $45) or for a set period of time (e.g. $99 for the first month).
 These deals are steals and well worth it.
 Some studios like Satori Yoga in San Francisco have community classes at a lower price point during non-peak times (early morning or later in the evenings) – these may work well with your travel schedule if you’ve got a packed day.